westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 - <sup>2</sup> Supports broad categories of fields only.
 - <sup>3</sup> Id is required in request, so can be returned if needed.
 - <sup>4</sup> No strong typed support when specifying field list.
+- HNSW = Hierarchical Navigable Small World (HNSW performs an [approximate nearest neighbor (ANN)](https://learn.microsoft.com/en-us/azure/search/vector-search-overview#approximate-nearest-neighbors) search)
+- KNN = k-nearest neighbors (performs a brute-force search that scans the entire vector space)
+- IVFFlat = Inverted File with Flat Compression (This index type uses approximate nearest neighbor search (ANNS) to provide fast searches)
+- Weaviate Dynamic = Starts as flat and switches to HNSW if the number of objects exceed a limit

 ### Support for different storage schemas

 The different stores vary in many ways around how data is organized.
-- Some just store a record with fields on it, where fields can be a key or a data field or a vector and their type is determined at index creation time.
+- Some just store a record with fields on it, where fields can be a key or a data field or a vector and their type is determined at collection creation time.
 - Others separate fields by type when interacting with the api, e.g. you have to specify a key explicitly, put metadata into a metadata dictionary and put vectors into a vector array.

 This means that we have to know the category of field for each field in the record.